 Flights arriving at EU airports | ✅ Covered |

-These laws also include airlines from Switzerland, Iceland, and Norway.
-This means if you’re flying with any airline within, to, or from Europe, you most likely have these rights.
-It’s good to know about these laws – they exist to assist you if something goes wrong with your flight.
-They make sure you’re not left on your own when your travel plans go awry.
+These laws also cover airlines from Norway, Switzerland, and Iceland.
+This means when you travel with any airline within, to, or from Europe, you probably have these rights.
+It’s good to understand these laws – they’re there to support you if something goes wrong with your flight.
+They guarantee you’re not left on your own when your trip arrangements don’t work out.

 When You Are Not Entitled to Compensation

 Czech Airlines is not always at fault when flights are delayed or cancelled.
-Occasionally, situations arise that the airline is powerless against, like severe weather conditions or unforeseen issues.
+Sometimes, situations arise that the airline can’t control, like really bad weather or unforeseen issues.

-For example, if there’s a sudden storm, an emergency at the airport, or air traffic controllers go on strike, Czech Airlines cannot be held accountable.
+For example, if there’s an abrupt major weather event, an urgent situation at the airport, or air traffic controllers go on strike, Czech Airlines cannot be held accountable.
 These are called “extraordinary circumstances” that the airline is unable to prevent.

-When these things happen, you are unlikely to get any compensation.
-The airline isn’t seen as doing anything wrong when these unforeseen difficulties arise.
+When these situations occur, you likely won’t get any compensation.
+The airline isn’t viewed as doing anything wrong when these unexpected issues occur.

 Recent Flight Delays and Cancellations